Whitney ministry

-The ministry replaced the Ross ministry following the 1905 Ontario general election.
+After thirty-four years opposition, the ministry replaced the Liberal Ross ministry upon the Conservative Party's resounding victory in the 1905 Ontario general election.
+Premier Whitney led the Conservative Party into three more election campaigns, renewing their governing mandates with majority victories in 1908, 1911, 1914.
 The Whitney ministry governed through the 11th, 12th, and 13th Parliament of Ontario as well as the first several weeks of the 14th Parliament of Ontario.